outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

     - attack points

-      - attack on causal layer
+      - causal level

         - attacking higher up the causal stack means attacking cancer's evolutionary & learning processes, so it cant evolve resistance to drugs

-      - attack on object level
+      - object level

         - attacking on the mutation level

           - how to trigger loss-of-function mutations of cancer mutations
           - how to trigger mutations of mutations (reverting to original state)
+          - if chains of mutations are the combined trigger, can mutations be inserted in that chain to push it in another functional direction

-      - attack on system level
+      - system level

         - evaluate position as a variable (whether TADs & gene position & adjacent genes can be rearranged to prevent mutations)

         - evaluate alternative backups to commonly mutated genes/proteins/enzymes - how do you trigger functionality that evolves backups

-        - genetic system level
+        - genetic level

           - can genes producing a commonly mutated cancer-causing gene be adjusted to produce functionality without vulnerabilities exploited for cell division

+        - functionality level

+          - can system structure be changed so variance is increased & so functionality is allowed to accrete to produce backup functionality

+        - signaling level

+          -

     - system